Best Baits For Pennsylvania Steelhead: What The Guides Use

 Other Effective Baits For PA Steelhead

-Although beads, worms, flies, and roe are the best baits for Pennsylvania steelhead, I have also had great success using leeches, jigs, and plastics like, plastic grubs or plastic eggs as bait.
-These three baits can be highly effective depending on the water conditions and the particular method I am using.
+Although beads, worms, flies, and roe are very good for steelhead, I have also had great success using minnows, leeches, jigs, and plastics like plastic grubs or plastic eggs as bait.

 Tight Lines